40. Baltic Cruise – 2015

 Baltic Cruise

-Now for the main event, the Baltic Cruise with stops in Bruges, Warnemunde, Tallinn, St. Petersburg, Helsinki, Stockholm, Copenhagen.
+This post will cover Bruges, Warnemunde, Tallinn, St. Petersburg, Helsinki, Stockholm, and Copenhagen.

 Bruges, Belgium

-Since we were on a large ship, it docked at the Bruges container port and we had to take a bus to get into the town of Bruges.
-The ship only provided two busses into town: the 9:30am bus was booked therefore we took the 7:30am bus.
-We arrived in Bruges by 8am, on a Sunday, and of-course, nothing was open that early.
+Our large ship had to dock at the Bruges container port and we were bussed into the town of Bruges.
+We took the 7:30 AM bus and arrived in Bruges by 8am, on a Sunday, and of-course, nothing was open that early.
+The other option was a 9:30 bus.

 However, because it was so early, the town was peaceful and the streets were magical in their quietness.
 The sun was shining and the light on the buildings made them glow.
 Bruges is a beautiful medieval city, which was an important port for many centuries.